letsencrypt/attache/README.md

 started.
-If a node's `node info` reflects that of a new node, this agent will attempt to introduce it to an existing Redis Cluster, if it exists, else it will attempt to orchestrate the create a new Redis Cluster if there are enough new Redis Nodes (in the Await Consul Service) to do so.
+If a node's `node info` reflects that of a new node, this agent will attempt to introduce it to an existing Redis Cluster, if it exists, else it will attempt to orchestrate the create a new Redis Cluster if there are enough new Redis nodes (in the Await Consul Service) to do so.

 #### Usage
 ```shell